 KVIrc (Website) - a powerful Qt GUI client though it is less KDE-integrated.

 Irssi - Popular command line/text based IRC client.

 Free or shareware IRC clients are available for most systems.

-For those users who would rather not search for and install an IRC client on their system, the freenode Webchat is suggested as a way to connect to the Ubuntu IRC channels.
+For those users who would rather not search for and install an IRC client on their system, several websites exist that allow accessing IRC from a web browser:

-There are many real-time discussion channels for the Ubuntu community via the freenode IRC service.
+There are many real-time discussion channels for the Ubuntu community.
 A list of the channels, a brief description, and the channels contact is available on the Channel List page.
 The contact person mentioned in the list is the contact person for channel issues.
 For general support questions, please ask your question in the appropriate channel.

 The logging bot is ubuntulog.
 It maintains a log for both the main channels and LoCo channels.
 If you are interested in having ubuntulog in your channel, please contact <rt AT NO SPAM ubuntu DOT com>.
 The channel logs from this bot can be found online at:

 Please be aware that when you are on IRC you may be logged by bots or people other than these, sometimes without permission of channel operators.
 Please keep in mind that you are in a public place and even if it is not said explicitly others may be logging their conversations which include yours.
 The content of all Ubuntu channels, whether official logs or otherwise, are considered to be in the public domain.